bp2008/biupdatehelper/README.md

 ## Configuration

-After you have run the program for the first time, a configuration file is saved in the same directory as the .exe
+After you have run the program for the first time, a configuration file is saved in the same directory as BiUpdateHelper.exe

 ``` xml
 <?xml version="1.0"?>